tadeuszlorkowski/mirelia/README.md

 ```
 Parameter | Type | Description
 ------------ | ------------- | -------------
-list | number list | The list to be sorted.
+list | number list | The list to sum.
-start | number | The first index of the sorting range.
+start | number | The first index of the summing range.
-end | number | The last index of the sorting range.
+end | number | The last index of the summing range.

 Returns number.
 Sums all elements of the passed list, in a set range.
 If end is higher than the list length, it will